-Thanks to the primetime TV series Blue Planet, plastic waste is recognized as a global environmental health hazard and a scandalous misuse of resources.
-With total global production estimated at more than 8 billion metric tons since the 1950s and with a 1:5 ratio of plastics to fish in the sea by weight, environmental and resource pressures drive negotiations to curb and ultimately cease production of disposable plastics.
+Thanks to the BBC's primetime TV series Blue Planet, plastic waste is recognised as a global environmental health hazard and a scandalous misuse of resources.
+With total global production estimated at more than 8bnt since the 1950s and with a 1:5 ratio of plastics to fish in the sea by weight, environmental and resource pressures drive negotiations to curb and ultimately cease production of disposable plastics.